oshaikh13/pack/README.md

 ## Documentation

-Coming soon!
+We have some early auto-generated docs here: [docs/gum.md](docs/gum.md)

 This is very much an alpha release---things will get a lot cleaner and less buggy very soon.
 In the mean time, feel free to follow the instructions below.

 ## Installation